evermeer/EVCloudKitDao/README.md

 See TestsViewController.swift for a complete overview of the functionality The AppMessage sample is a complete functional messaging sample based on CloudKit.

-This is a work in progress.
-Both Shift and CloudKit are in beta (this is tested with beta 7)
+This is still a work in progress.
+The Dao and Data classes are complete, the demo is not.

 ## Main features of EVCloudKitDao:
 - simple singleton access to your default database